 - More heavily discounted: Has been available for much longer (launched in September 2001).

-Reasons to prefer the Canon EOS-1D C:
+Arguments in favor of the Canon EOS-1D C:

 - More detail: Has more megapixels (17.9 vs 4.1MP), which boosts linear resolution by 108%.